What is Express Consent?

 [A]n agreement, in writing, bearing the signature of the person called that clearly authorizes the seller to deliver or cause to be delivered to the person called advertisements or telemarketing messages using an automatic telephone dialing system or an artificial or prerecorded voice, and the telephone number to which the signatory authorizes such advertisements or telemarketing messages to be delivered.

-But the FCC has a new “one-to-one consent” rule that will change the definition of PEWC as of January 27, 2025.
-You can read about that rule and the FCC’s new definition of PEWC here.
+The FCC had a new “one-to-one consent” rule that would have changed the definition of PEWC as of January 27, 2025, however the rule was struck down only days before.
+You can read about the rule and what happened here.

 • Prior Express Consent (“PEC”)